Impact of scalar NSI with off-diagonal parameters at DUNE and P2SO: Summary and conclusion

 \section{Summary and conclusion}

-In this paper, we have studied the impact of the off-diagonal SNSI parameters in the future long-baseline experiments DUNE and P2SO.
-In our analysis, we have found that unlike in the diagonal SNSI parameters, the parameter $\Delta m^2_{31}$ does not play any non-trivial role when one tries to put bounds on these parameters.
+In this paper, we have studied the impact of the off-diagonal SNSI parameters in the future long-baseline neutrino oscillation experiments DUNE and P2SO.
+In our analysis, we have found that $\Delta m^2_{31}$ does not play a significant role in deriving bounds on the SNSI off-diagonal parameters, in contrast to the diagonal parameters, as discussed in Ref.~\cite{Singha:2023set}.
 For the parameters $\eta_{e\mu}$ and $\eta_{e\tau}$, SNSI can be fitted with the standard three flavour scenario, with a value of $\Delta m^2_{31}$ within its current $3 \sigma$ range.
-For $\eta_{\mu\tau}$, though the values of $\Delta m^2_{31}$ beyond its current $3 \sigma$ range gets allowed, when one tries to fit the standard scenario with SNSI, the impact of $\Delta m^2_{31}$ is very minimal while estimating the upper bound of this parameter.
-For all these three off-diagonal parameters, we have identified a degeneracy where the standard three flavour scenario mimics the SNSI scenario even for a non-zero values of $\eta_{e\mu}$, $\eta_{e\tau}$ and $\eta_{\mu\tau}$.
+However, for $\eta_{\mu\tau}$, values of $\Delta m^2_{31}$ beyond its current $3 \sigma$ values can fit SNSI with the standard scenario.
+For all these three off-diagonal parameters, we have identified a degeneracy where the standard three flavour scenario mimics the SNSI scenario even for non-zero values of $\eta_{e\mu}$, $\eta_{e\tau}$ and $\eta_{\mu\tau}$.
 We have also found out that the bounds on the SNSI parameters also depend on the phases associated with them.
 Among the three parameters, the bound on $\eta_{e\mu}$ is strongest and the bound on $\eta_{\mu\tau}$ is weakest.
-The sensitivities of both the experiments are very similar in this regard.
+The sensitivities of both experiments are very similar in this regard.